Kibo/melonjs-cookbook/cookbook/patrol/README.md

 ###Usage

-Add an point which patrol has to go through
+Add a point which a patrol has to go through
 ```
 this.patrol_addPoint( new me.Vector2d(100, 100));
 this.patrol_addPoint( new me.Vector2d(200, 100));